prakhaaar/logcop/README.md

       - run: npx logcop scan --ci
 ```

-Add this and no console statement ever merges to main again.
+PRs with console statements fail the check.
+They cannot merge until the logs are removed or the risk is reviewed.
+This is the zero-effort way to make console hygiene a team standard without adding it to your code review checklist.

 ---

 ## Config

-Create `logcop.config.js` in your project root:
+Create `logcop.config.js` in your project root to customize behavior for your team:

 ```js
 module.exports = {